Kasper Crypto4me

-Elkov–Kasper is a UCI Continental road bicycle racing team based in Czech Republic and participates on the UCI Europe Tour.
+Kasper crypto4me is a UCI Continental road bicycle racing team based in Czech Republic and participates on the UCI Europe Tour.
 The sponsors of the team are Elkov, an electrical company, and Kasper, a steel manufacturer.
 The team was one of the best cycling teams before the lifting of the Iron Curtain.
 The team became professional in 2000.
 The best known riders for the team were Alois Kaňkovský and Tomáš Bucháček.
 For the 2008 season the German sprinter André Schulze came from the Wiesenhof team and also Czech cyclist Ondřej Sosenka, a former World Hour Record holder, joined the team.